-Everybody faces many difficulties in life, and at Rowan we aim to help you live better.
-Sometimes all that requires is a bit of understanding and support, whether through reading online, or talking to friends and family.
+Everybody faces many difficulties in life and at Rowan we aim to help you to live better.
+Sometimes all that requires is a bit of understanding and support, whether through reading online or talking to friends and family.

-At other times though, you need somebody independent and non-baissed who has been trained to put you first and to support you, to come to terms with events in your life or decisions you want to make.
+At other times you might need somebody independent and non-baissed who has been trained to put you first and to support you to come to terms with events in your life or decisions you want to make.
 That's where our counsellors and coaches come in.

-Ultimately though only you can decide what is best for you, and whilst we are happy to help you make that decision, this section is dedicated to providing you with information and suggestions for coping in the meantime.
+Ultimately only you can decide what is best for you and whilst we are happy to help you make that decision, this section is dedicated to providing you with information and suggestions for coping in the meantime.

 The loss of someone we love is likely to be one of the most painful experiences we will ever have to face.
-Losing someone important to us, we can be overwhelmed by our pain and distress and worry that those feelings will never pass.
-With careful handling, personal insight and the understanding a support of others, even the most depressive of feelings will pass.
+Losing someone important to us can be overwhelming because of the pain and distress.
+You may worry that those feelings will never pass.
+With careful handling, personal insight and the understanding and support of others, even the most distressing of feelings can pass.

 Click here, for more information.

 Most people experience temporary lows that may have been brought on by life events but gradually we pick ourselves us and move on.
-Sometimes though feeling down can lead to a depression where everything is a struggle, we feel bad about ourselves and the future seems bleak.
+Sometimes feeling down can lead to a depression.
+Everything is a struggle.
+We feel bad about ourselves and the future seems bleak.

-There are things you can do though to help improve your mood, and understanding is one of them.
+Talking to someone who can understand what you are going through can help with mood.
 Click here for more information and techiques to help support you through depression.

 Click here to understand stress and to find suggestions on reducing it.

-Everyone's experience of trauma is different, even if they have experienced the same traumatic event.
-A trauma is a frightening experience, which your mind and body may have trouble coping with.
-What is traumatic to one person may not be for someone else.
+Everyone's reaction to trauma is different even if they have experienced the same traumatic event.
+A trauma is a frightening experience which your mind and body may have trouble coping with.
+What is traumatic to one person may not be troubling for someone else.